teresa-m/training-material/events/2025-10-14-foodborne.md

 # async: false
 mode: onsite

-registration:
+#registration:
-  link: https://galaxyproject.org/events/2023-02-02-foodborne-pathogen-detection-workshop/ # needs to be updated if the registration is still open!!!
+  #link: https://galaxyproject.org/events/2023-02-02-foodborne-pathogen-detection-workshop/ # needs to be updated if the registration is still open!!!
-  deadline: 2025-09-24
+#  deadline: 2025-10-14

 contributions:
   organisers: [annahenger]